CognitiveComputationLab/ccobra/docs/source/usage/tutorial.rst

 ability to make predictions in response to tasks, an arguably trivial prerequisite.

-ORCA heralds the dawn of a new paradigm of cognitive modeling -- a perspective that is focused on prediction-based performance.
-Coupling the goal of achieving high predictive performance with rich possibilities to infer insight into the computational principles underlying model implementations, ORCA offers a modern toolset to aid computer scientists and cognitive scientists alike in their respective goals.
+CCOBRA heralds the dawn of a new paradigm of cognitive modeling -- a perspective that is focused on prediction-based performance.
+Coupling the goal of achieving high predictive performance with rich possibilities to infer insight into the computational principles underlying model implementations, CCOBRA offers a modern toolset to aid computer scientists and cognitive scientists alike in their respective goals.

 Structure of the Package
 ------------------------

-The general structure of the ORCA package is to be considered unstable and non-final due to the relative youth of the project.
+The general structure of the CCOBRA package is to be considered unstable and non-final due to the relative youth of the project.

 Currently, the package contents are structured as followed:

-- ``orca``: The root namespace contains base classes and interfaces.
+- ``ccobra``: The root namespace contains base classes and interfaces.
-- ``orca.syllogistic``: Syllogistic model interface and data handling routines.
+- ``ccobra.syllogistic``: Syllogistic model interface and data handling routines.

 Developing a first Model
 ------------------------

-Implementing models for ORCA is as easy as completing the following template from which only the ``predict`` method is mandatory:
+Implementing models for CCOBRA is as easy as completing the following template from which only the ``predict`` method is mandatory:

 .. code-block:: python
     :linenos:

-    import orca
+    import ccobra

-    class MyModel(orca.syllogistic.OrcaModelSyl):
+    class MyModel(ccobra.syllogistic.SylModel):
         def __init__(self, name='MyModel'):
             """ Model constructor.